ivangfr/springboot-graphql-databases/README.md

      }
      ```

-  1. Get author by id and return some information about his/her books including reviews of the book from `book-review-api`.
+  1. Get author by id and return some information about his/her books including book reviews from `book-review-api`.
      > **Note**: as the book stored in `author-book-api` and `book-review-api` has the same ISBN, `9781449307905`, it's possible to retrieve the reviews of the book.
 Otherwise, an empty list will be returned in case `book-review-api` does not have a specific ISBN or the service is down.
      ```
      {